ValerieVinya/Movie-Recommendation-System-Project-/README.md

 - Combined collaborative filtering and content-based filtering for improved recommendation accuracy.
 - Developed a hybrid recommendation system that adapts to user preferences and item characteristics.

+### Reproducibility
+To access the data used in this project, simply click on the links provided under this repositoryand the files will be downloaded to your local computer.

 ## Evaluation
 - Evaluated model performance using metrics such as RMSE and MAE for collaborative filtering.
 - Utilized cross-validation and grid search for hyperparameter tuning.